Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 • Forms.

-Slack vs Teams: Microsoft Teams has a simpler user interface
+Slack vs Microsoft Teams: Teams has a simpler UI

-The first word that comes to mind when I launch Microsoft Teams is simplicity.
+The first word that comes to mind when I launch Microsoft Teams is simplicity, largely thanks to the Teams 2.0 architecture meant to improve speed and performance.
 To be fair, the layout and design aren’t the most creative, but this keeps everything neat and organized.

 • Chats,